-As a 10 year old Alex Chivescu (Collin MacKechnie) was so proud of his mum Ileana (Kim Delaney), having immigrated from Romania and being left a single mum she not only raised him on her own but she also studied and got a PhD.
-It inspired Alex to do the same setting his aims high as he promises his mum that one day he will go to Harvard.
-But life takes a turn for a worse when a car accident leaves Ileana with a head injury causing her to struggle with day to day living and the side effects of her medication which whilst keeping her normal also caused her slow down and sturggle to work like she use to.
-For Alex it meant a new life cycle where he would end up in and out of care homes as his mum would stop her medicine and end up back in hospital till finally at the age of 16 Alex (Jared Abrahamson) has had enough of the disruption and decides to take control of his life by seeking emancipation and a new family who can provide him with the stability he needs to achieve his goals.
+As a 10 year old Alex Chivescu (Collin MacKechnie) was so proud of his mum Ileana (Kim Delaney), having immigrated from Romania and after being left a single mum she not only raised him on her own but also studied and got a PhD.
+It inspired Alex to do the same, setting his aims high as he promises his mum that one day he will go to Harvard.
+But life takes a turn for a worse when a car accident leaves Ileana with a head injury making day to day living difficult with her medication not only having side effects including making it hard for her to work like she did.
+For Alex it leads to major changes as he ends up in and out of care homes when ever his mum stops her medication and ends up back in hospital, That us until at the age of 16 Alex (Jared Abrahamson) has enough of the disruption and decides to take control of his life by seeking emancipation and a new family who can provide him with the stability he needs to achieve his goals.

-Now that synopsis for "Finding a Family" basically covers just the first half because this is a movie of two stories revolving around Alex aiming for Harvard and how his difficult teenage years affected him and both stories are compelling.
-This first half as we watch Alex's difficult childhood ending up in care every time Ileana stops her medicine is both painful and touching as we really get to feel for him and also Ileana.
-It is incredibly well balanced because it would be easy for Ileana to be portrayed as a villain as poor Alex suffers from her bouts of depression but we sympathise with her as much as Alex because it is not her fault, her clouded and muddled mind causing her to make the wrong choice every time to stop her medication.
+Now that synopsis for "Finding a Family" basically covers just the first half because this is a movie of two stories revolving around Alex aiming for Harvard and how his difficult teenage years affected him with both stories ending up compelling.
+This first half as we watch Alex's difficult childhood ending up in care every time his mother stops her medication is both painful and touching as we really get to feel for him and also his mother.
+It is incredibly well balanced because it would be easy for Ileana to be portrayed as a villain as poor Alex suffers from her bouts of depression but we sympathise with her as much as Alex because it is not her fault, her clouded and muddled mind causing her to make the wrong choice every time to stop taking her medication.
 And all this eventually leads to Alex having enough and deciding his only chance of escape and to make something of himself is to seek legal emancipation, a scene in itself which is touching.

 Yet this emotional and troubled start is only half the story as the second half of "Finding a Family" focuses on Alex's story and battles following emancipation at 16 and finding himself in a children's home.
 Without going into detail what we watch is Alex's battle to keep his promise that one day he will go to Harvard and how having to be resilient forces himself to shield himself from relying on others.
 We see how it changes him and how when a family who want to help him try and get close he can't handle it because he had never had that sort of relationship with others.